 5. Real-Time Scalability and Performance

-Challenge: High-concurrency environments, such as customer service bots or recommendation engines, often struggle to keep LLM response times within acceptable thresholds.
+Challenge: High-concurrency environments, such as customer service bots or AI recommendation engines, often struggle to keep LLM response times within acceptable thresholds.

 Solution: Use lightweight models for high-volume operations and offload more complex tasks to full LLMs only when needed.
 Techniques like model distillation and asynchronous processing can help meet real-time requirements without sacrificing capability.